Data extracted: May 2026

 Figure 6: Business Cycle Clock – upper and lower parts

 A multivariate Markov switching model is used to simultaneously estimate turning points for the growth and the business cycles.
-Turning points of the acceleration cycle are estimated independently by using a univariate Markov switching model.
+Turning points of the acceleration cycle are estimated independently by using a multivariate Markov switching model.
 These estimations are carried out on a monthly basis.
-The location of the hand in the BCC tool is based on the values of the three cyclical coincident indicators for the acceleration, business and growth cycles, in particular on their positioning with respect to the 0.5 threshold (see Table 1).
+The indicators are calculated for the euro area as a whole, as well as for individual Member States.
+The location of the hand in the BCC tool is based on the values of the 3 cyclical coincident indicators for the acceleration, business and growth cycles, and in particular on their positioning with respect to the 0.5 threshold (see Table 1).

 Table 1: How the clock hand position is computed

-The clock has six sectors (see Figure 7), which can be interpreted as follows:
+The clock has 6 sectors (see Figure 7), which can be interpreted as follows:

 • In the upper and lower right quadrants of the clock, sectors 1, 2 and 3 indicate a decrease in the growth rate.
 In the first quadrant, the growth rate is still above the trend growth rate.
 At point A, the growth rate slips below the trend growth rate.
 In the second quadrant, the growth rate is below the trend growth rate.
 At point B, it becomes negative and at point β, the growth rate reaches a minimum.